Atiyakh/Fluxon/README.md

 - `CREATE_SUB_DIRECTORY`
 - `DELETE_SUB_DIRECTORY`
 - `READ_TREE_DIRECTORY`
-- `ASSIGN_ROLES` *allows the role with this permission to assign roles to other users for the file/folder*
+- `ASSIGN_ROLES` *allows the role with this permission to assign roles to other users to file/folder*

 + **Subdirectories and files inherit parent roles if children roles were not specified**
 + **Assigned roles for subdirectories and files overrides parents permissions, untill this sub-role is removed**